I-am-Erk/CDDA-Tilesets/readme.md

 - for the moment, there isn't a clear naming convention after that.
 Working on it.

 ### Autotiles
-- See ./Ultimate_Cataclysm/autotiles.md for information, but be aware that this is a work in progress.
+- See [Autotiles Documentation](./Ultimate_Cataclysm/documentation/autotiles.md) for information, but be aware that this is a work in progress.

 ## Licensing
 Cataclysm:Dark Days Ahead and the Ultimate Cataclysm tileset is the result of contributions from volunteers under the Creative Commons Attribution ShareAlike 3.0 license.
 The code and content of the game is free to use, modify, and redistribute for any purpose whatsoever.
 See http://creativecommons.org/licenses/by-sa/3.0/ for details.
 Some code distributed with the project is not part of the project and is released under different software licenses, the files covered by different software licenses have their own license notices.